-Seismic Cone Penetration Testing (SCPT or SCPTu) has proven to be a very accurate and reliable and therefore important tool in geotechnics to determine low strain in-situ compression (P) and shear (S) wave velocity profiles.
+Seismic cone penetration testing (SCPT or SCPTu) has proven to be a very accurate and reliable and therefore important geotechnical instrument and CPT system worldwide to determine low strain in-situ compression (P) and shear (S) wave velocity profiles.
 The P-wave and S-waves velocities are directly related to the soil elastic constants of Poisson’s ratio, shear modulus, bulk modulus and Young’s modulus.
 The accurate determination of P-wave and S-wave arrival times from the recorded time series is of utmost importance to calculate reliable seismic wave velocities.

 Accurate in-situ P-wave and S-wave velocity profiles are of paramount importance in geotechnical foundation design.
 These parameters are used in both static and in dynamic soil analysis procedures where elastic constants are input variables into models defining the different states of deformations such as elastic, elasto-plastic, and failure (Finn, 1984).

-The Gouda-Geo seismic CPT system is an easy to use, versatile and straightforward system, that can be used in combination with standard 10 cm² or 15 cm² electric CPT(U) cones.
+The Gouda-Geo seismic CPT system is an easy to use, versatile and straightforward system, that can be used worldwide in combination with standard 10 cm² or 15 cm² electric cone penetration testing cones.
 The system comprises grosso modo of a triaxial seismic adapter, a signal distribution box and a seismograph.

-The seismic CPT system mainly consists of standard industry components (making it cost effective) of proven technique and reliability (it has e.g. a controllable source).
+The seismic CPT system mainly consists of standard components in the international industry (making it cost effective) of proven technique and reliability (it has e.g. a controllable source).
 The output data are directly usable by the engineer.
 There is absolutely no need at all for signal conditioning systems and alike.
-The user interface is straightforward that makes the seismic CPT system really simple to operate.
+The user interface is straightforward which makes the seismic CPT system really simple to operate and popular on an international and worldwide scale.
 The results of seismic CPT testing can be coupled effectively to soil probes.
 Details of the seismic CPT system, the down hole test procedures, and comparisons with cross hole results have been described by Campanella et al (1986).